 Our ability to become profitable depends upon our ability to generate revenue.
 To date, we have not generated any revenue from any of our product candidates, and we do not know when, or if, we will generate any revenue.
-We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to sell, ZGN-1061.
+We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to sell, our product candidates.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:

-- initiate and successfully complete clinical trials that meet their clinical endpoints; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for ZGN-1061 in the indications we are pursuing; - · commercialize ZGN-1061, if developed and approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of ZGN-1061 in the medical community and with third-party payors.
+- initiate and successfully complete clinical trials that meet their clinical endpoints; - initiate and successfully file IND applications as required to obtain FDA approval for ZGN-1061 and ZGN-1258 clinical trials; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for ZGN-1061 in the indications we are pursuing; - commercialize our product candidates, if developed and approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of our product candidates in the medical community and with third-party payors.

-Absent our entering into a collaboration or partnership agreement, we expect to incur significant sales and marketing costs when we prepare to commercialize ZGN-1061.
-Even if we initiate and successfully complete our clinical trials of ZGN-1061, and ZGN-1061 is approved for commercial sale, and despite expending these costs, ZGN-1061 may not be a commercially successful drug.
+Absent our entering into a collaboration or partnership agreement, we expect to incur significant sales and marketing costs when we prepare to commercialize our product candidates.
+Even if we initiate and successfully complete our clinical trials of our product candidates, and our product candidates are approved for commercial sale, and despite expending these costs, our product candidates may not be commercially successful drugs.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate sufficient product revenue, we will not become profitable and may be unable to continue operations without continued funding.